MichaelPetersIduku/decentralized-ethereum-blockchain-app/Readme.md

 - [winston](github.com/winstonjs/winston) - For logging anything

 ## Application Structure

-- `.secreta/` Folder containing secreta.json and config.js files for managing secrets and config files.
-This folder is used in place of .env files to manage secrets
-- `.vscode/` For managing vs code workspace
 - `logs/` This is where all log files are stored
 - `scripts/` Contains predeploy scripts
 - `src/@core/common/` where all universal files with generic functions that can be called from other files when extended